RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/creating-databases.md

 1. If this is a **Pay-as-You-Go** subscription, you will see [Database Clustering]({{< relref "/rc/concepts/clustering-redis-cloud.md" >}}) as an option.
-1. Enter a **password** if you would like to secure your database.
-This is highly recommended.
+1. Enter a **password** to secure your database.
-1. Enter a **Source IP/Subnet** that you would like to require source traffic to originate(e.g. your application server).
+1. Enter a **Source IP/Subnet** that you would like to require source traffic to originate (e.g. your application server).
 The information is either a specific source IPv4 address or a source subnet in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
     (e.g. 10.0.1.45 or 10.0.1.1/24 respectively).
 Once edited, click the